 Before that though, Rolex replicas produced what was arguably the new plus ultra of pre-1950s dive watches as well, they just didn’t have the Rolex name on the dial.
 Yes, some of the original Panerais – during this period created predominantly for Italian military divers – were made sophisticatedly by Rolex, and feature Rolex cases and movements.
 It should be noted not all of the early Panerai wristwatches used Rolex movements and cases, but several of the earliest did and they remain very collectible – one such example is the tropical dial piece owned by John Goldberger and seen in his episode of Talking Watches.

-This “Rolex Submariner” wasn’t always intended to be the Submariner, and just as Rolex experimented with names for the Daytona and other now famous models, there was a time when the Rolex diver could have been called “Sub-Acqua.”
+This “Rolex Submariner” wasn’t always intended to be the Submariner, and just as Rolex experimented with names for the Daytona and other now-famous models, there was a time when the Rolex diver could have been called “Sub-Acqua.”
 A few early examples with this name have surfaced over the years such as this one at Antiquorum in 2013.

 The fake Rolex kept on producing the Submariner in a host of variants without interruption, and as you all know, continues to produce it today.
 In the first couple of decades of consumer and professional dive watch production, there were surely other serious dive watches out there, but many of them though impressive technically were not greatly distributed, and few reached the level of commercial or professional success of the Sub.

 The original Paul Newman Daytona had taken on Holy Grail status by 2016.
 Every serious replica watch collector knew of its existence, and they knew it hadn’t been seen on his wrist since the mid-eighties.
-But actually nobody knew where it was.
-All the speculation only served to deepen the interest about the fake watch, which fuelled an even greater premium on the price of the other exotic dial models.
+But actually, nobody knew where it was.
+All the speculation only served to deepen the interest in the fake watch, which fuelled an even greater premium on the price of the other exotic dial models.

 Newman’s daughter Nell had by this time established a charitable organization called the Nell Newman Foundation, to carry on her father’s extensive philanthropic work.
 It’s to help the foundation that Cox has decided to finally sell the watch, who works as treasurer.